bmeurant/technical-docs/software-architecture/architectural-styles/layered.md

 A key architectural decision is whether to make the layers "closed" or "open":

 *   **Closed Layers (Strict Layering):** This is the ideal.
 A layer can **only** communicate with the layer directly below it.
 For example, the Presentation Layer is not allowed to call the Data Access Layer directly; it must go through the Business Logic Layer.
-This enforces maximum separation of concerns but can create the "sinkhole" anti-pattern if a layer provides no value.
+This enforces maximum [[soc|separation of concerns]] but can create the "sinkhole" anti-pattern if a layer provides no value.

 *   **Open Layers (Relaxed Layering):** A layer is allowed to bypass the layer directly below it and communicate with any lower layer.
 For example, the Presentation Layer might be allowed to call a simple read service in the Data Access Layer directly if no business logic is required.
 This can improve performance and reduce boilerplate but weakens the architectural separation and can lead to a loss of control.